reidgs/TerraBot/README.md

 The camera is different from the rest of the sensors, as it is controlled directly by the Pi, and not by the Arduino.
 You can take a picture using the 'camera' topic; the single argument is the name of the file to store the JPEG image.
 Note that, if you are using relative path name, the path is relative to the directory where you ran TerraBot, not to the directory you ran your agent.  **Make sure if the file path includes a directory that the directory actually exists, otherwise the image will not be saved.**

 ### Interference File ###
+Probably the one factor that makes reliable autonomous systems hard to develop is that unexpected events occur frequently.
+While these can be rare and occur unpredictably, it is important for your agent to detect and handle anomalies that arise.
+To that end, we have implemented a mechanism where it can seem as though sensors and actuators are noisy or not working correctly.
+Which sensors and actuators are malfunctioning and what times, and how they are malfunctioning, are described in an *interference file*.
 The interference file contains a schedule of times to manipulate the data being transferred between nodes.
 Interference files can be used in conjunction with the simulator or the real hardware, although it is mainly intended to be used with the simulator to simulate sensor and actuator failures.

 For sensor data and the LEDs, the available modification constraints are:
 ```